drewgjerstad/drewgjerstad/README.md

 ## Hi there 👋

-My name is Drew and I am a rising senior at the University of Minnesota studying Data Science with a minor in Mathematics.
+My name is Drew and I am a senior at the University of Minnesota studying Data Science with a minor in Mathematics.
 At the University, I am also a student in the University Honors Program (UHP) which has provided many opportunities including taking rigorous courses and completing an undergraduate honors thesis.
 The thesis will be a culmination of research I will complete towards the end of my undergraduate career.
 Currently, I am working with Assistant Professor Aryan